 The Department of Counseling Psychology and Special Education (CPSE) facilitates positive growth for children, youth, and adults by maximizing the potential of diverse learners who have individualized educational needs, in order to elevate their quality of life.
 The department offers a collaborative, evidence-based approach to serving individuals with diverse strengths and needs.
 Students enrolled pursue careers as school psychologists, counselors, and special education teachers.

-The Department of Educational Leadership and Foundations (EDLF) prepares educational leaders who have a vision and a compelling sense of purpose for continuous improvement of schools and learning for all students.
-Candidates in the graduate programs will acquire the knowledge and skills to motivate, lead, and facilitate high levels of learning for all students and teachers.
-Graduates from this department typically pursue careers as school administrators, principals, vice principals, and other leaders in the field of education.
+The Department of Educational Leadership and Foundations (EDLF) prepares educational leaders who have a vision and a compelling sense of purpose for continuous improvement of schools and advancement of learning for all students.
+Candidates in the graduate programs acquire the knowledge and skills to motivate, lead, and facilitate high levels of learning for all students and teachers.
+Graduates from this department typically pursue careers as school administrators, including principals, vice principals, and other leaders in the field of education.

 The Department of Instructional Psychology and Technology (IP&T) prepares students with the knowledge, methods, and technologies necessary for disciplined research into instructional issues.
-Students learn to improve instruction and to understand the principles that govern improvements occurring in education, church, government, business and military settings, as well as in applications appropriate for museum, online, and in-home educational experiences.
+Students learn to improve instruction and to understand the principles that govern improvements occurring in education, church, government, business, and military settings, as well as in applications appropriate for museum, online, and in-home educational experiences.

 The Department of Teacher Education (TEd) prepares competent, caring, and reflective teachers who will facilitate the growth and development of children and youth in school settings.
 Degrees are offered in early childhood, elementary, and secondary education.
 Secondary subjects include English, history, math, music, theater, dance, sciences, foreign languages, and others.